 Overtime percentage

 Track overtime as a percentage of total hours.
 Effective optimisation should reduce unplanned overtime by better aligning staffing to demand.
-Some overtime is acceptable, but trending upward indicates scheduling problems.
+Some overtime is acceptable, but a rising trend signals scheduling problems.

 Penalty rate exposure

 Measure what percentage of hours are worked during penalty rate periods.
-Compare this to your operational requirements—if penalty exposure exceeds necessary coverage, there's optimisation opportunity.
-Track this over time to measure improvement.
+Compare this to your operational requirements — if penalty exposure exceeds necessary coverage, there’s optimisation opportunity.
+Track it over time to measure improvement.

 Frequently asked questions